Reviews are established by the Conservatory of Theatre and Dance as a central element

 and degree audit.
 For students entering Fall 2015 or later: as an integral part of

-the Jury process, all BFA Acting and Musical Theatre Majors must audition for at least
+the Review process, all BFA Acting and Musical Theatre Majors must audition for at

-one combined or professional audition each school year. (for example: SETCs, Midwest,
+least one combined or professional audition each school year. (for example: SETCs,

-Tent Theatre, McLeod Theatre, or others) Students are highly encouraged, but not required,
+Midwest, Tent Theatre, McLeod Theatre, or others) Students are highly encouraged,

-During the juries the faculty will individually record their comments on the applicable
+During the reviews the faculty will individually record their comments on the applicable

-jury matrices and send their finished copies to the B.F.A.
-Jury Coordinator within
+review matrices and send their finished copies to the B.F.A.
+Review Coordinator within

 three days.
 Areas of strengths and weaknesses in rehearsal, performance, academics,